 If you need additional treatment in the future, you should have an estimate of the anticipated costs of the recommended treatment before you settle.
 Your Denver personal injury attorney will be able to consult with experts to obtain an estimate of any future medical expenses you will face as a result of injuries you sustained in a collision.

 Once you settle a claim, there is no turning back—you will not be able to obtain any extra money from the insurance company for your medical bills and other expenses.
 If you settle a claim and later find out you need a surgical procedure, you will be responsible for the costs of that procedure.

-With the help of a Colorado personal injury attorney, injured parties are able to recover money for all damages allowed under Colorado law.
+With the help of an experienced lawyer, injured parties are able to recover money for all damages allowed under Colorado law.
 Without an attorney, accident victims may not be fully compensated for their injuries.